angular/angular/aio/aio-builds-setup/docs/vm-setup--start-docker-container.md

 ## The `docker run` command
-Once everything has been setup and configured, a docker container can be started with the following
+Once everything has been set up and configured, a docker container can be started with the following
 command:

 ```